 15) FOCUS ON THE POWER OF NOW BY TUNING INTO THAT MIND AND BODY CONNECTION: At #zenonaplate , the power of the plate is tied to the present moment.
 The present moment is key to #zenonaplate food theory because you must be comfortable with how you always feel in the moment and then use that to empower better lifestyle choices.

 At #zenonaplate , the mission is to help you choose the best whole foods that work in align with your body, mind, and spirit.
 Remember you deserve to live the best life you can, and that’s honoring yourself through making positive choices that deeply enhance that mind and body connection.
 Be ok with feelings that are uncomfortable like fear, sadness, anger, depression, anxiety, and have the ability to let go, and make choices that are empowering.

 #ZENONAPLATE HEALTHY SKINNY DIPPING RECIPES

 Omlette: Made with one egg, ¼ cup of almond milk, two egg whites some salt and pepper with cilantro, cherry tomatoes and mixed peppers and a side of grapefruit

-Cantaloupe with gluten free oats and two tablespoons of Chia Goodness with Chocolate Almond from Earthly Choice and Unsweetend Almond Milk
+Cantaloupe with gluten-free oats and two tablespoons of Chia Goodness with Chocolate Almond from Earthly Choice and Unsweetened Almond Milk

 DINNER AND LUNCH IDEAS